jitendrabanshpal/DesktopDiagnosticTool/Readme.md

 In additional if user want to remove UI version they can remove code mentioned in AU3 file.

 Also non GUI version is updated.

+For compilation and edit script user need to install AutoIt and editor which is openly available.